airvin/fabric-network/README.md

 ## Running the Chaincode Process Locally

-In this setup there is no need to run the chaincode container, but we will be hosting the process that implements the chaincode on our host machine.
+In this setup there is no need to run the chaincode container.
+Instead, the chaincode process will be run on our host machine.
-The only change we need to do is to make port 7052 of the peer accessible from outside the docker-compose network created for the fabric deployment.
+The only change needed is to make port 7052 of the peer accessible from outside the docker-compose network created for the Fabric deployment.
-To do that it is sufficient to add the mapping: `- 7052:7052` under the ports section of the `peer` container in the `docker-compose.yaml`.
+To do this, the mapping: `- 7052:7052` is added under the ports section of the `peer` container in the `docker-compose.yaml`.

 ### Node Chaincode

 The current version of the `fabric_shim` package requires an older version of node to be compiled successfully.
 To do that we will be using the [n](https://github.com/tj/n) version manager.

-With the fabric network running do the following:
+With the Fabric network running do the following:

 ```
 # npm install n